-In addition, because real estate marketing tends to be a bit conservative, there is a reluctance to post the kind of fun or surprising content that gets engagement.
-That can make social media for real estate feel a bit boring in comparison to other industries.
+In addition, because real estate marketing tends to be a bit conservative, there’s a reluctance to post the kind of fun or surprising content that gets engagement.
+That can make real estate posts for social media feel a bit boring in comparison to other industries.

-According to the National Association of REALTORS(R), more than 70% of agents and brokers use social media to reach out to future clients and their sphere, so real estate social media marketing is not optional.
-If you are looking for a more exciting and effective real estate social media marketing strategy, look no further than these eight ways of helping you reach out and draw in quality leads from your target audience.
+According to the National Association of REALTORS(NAR), more than 70% of agents and brokers use social media to reach out to future clients and their sphere, so real estate social media marketing is not optional.
+If you’re looking for a more exciting and effective real estate social media marketing strategy with engaging social media posts for realtors, look no further than these nine ways of reaching out for quality leads from your target audience.

 Real estate agents are in the business of helping everyone, without regard for age, gender, race, or other factors.
-However, social media marketing is often focused on demographic information in order to more meaningfully engage with an audience.
+However, social media marketing is often focused on demographic information so that you can engage with an audience more meaningfully.

-In order to target your social media posts effectively it is important for you to think about the type of client with whom you are best equipped to work.
-In order to stay on the right side of the ethical line, create a client avatar by considering the following:
+To create effective social media posts for realtors you need to think about the type of client with whom you are best equipped to work.
+To stay on the right side of the ethical line, create a client avatar by considering the following: